• Photo

 • Q: What are our chances of receiving financial aid?

 Parents often ask, “What is the income threshold for receiving aid?”
-The answer is that there isn't one.
+The answer is that there isn't a precise threshold.
 Every family has varying circumstances that affect its ability to pay for private education.
-These factors include family size, number of children attending tuition-charging schools, assets, and debts.
-If you think the cost to send your child to Tandem Friends School exceeds your ability to pay the tuition, then you should apply for financial aid.
-However, before applying for admission at Tandem Friends, families should carefully consider how they will pay for their child’s education, and what they would do if financial aid is not forthcoming.
+These factors include family size, number of children that would be attending the school, assets, and debts.
+If you think the cost to send your child to Tandem Friends School exceeds your ability to pay the tuition, then you should apply for a financial aid tuition adjustment.
+However, since qualifying for a tuition adjustment is not guaranteed, and if a family qualifies, the amount may be a smaller adjustment than they were hoping for, families should carefully consider how they will pay for their child’s education, and what they would do if financial aid is not forthcoming.

 • Q: We have submitted a financial aid application.
 What are the possible outcomes?